gentoo-mirror/SarahMiaOverlay/README.md

 *Despite the name this overlay has, it only supplies ebuilds meant for Budgie Desktop.
 Due to historic reasons this started out as a personal overlay with adjusted ebuilds with budgie-desktop being among them as well.
 Over time all those adjusted ebuilds are gone and there is only ebuilds for Budgie Desktop and it's support left now.
 This overlay will keep on fully supporting Budgie Desktop.*

-**Note: budgie-desktop-10.8 is releaed.
-Due to changes this new version brings (e.g. no mutter anymore) and some other software along the way this will take a bit of time.
-In the mean time 10.7.2 was made stable (a bit overdue).
-I will release 10.8 ebuilds when I am finished with it along with the other updates to other packages.**

-**Note 2: mainline gentoo masked gnome-bluetooth:2, if you run into this please unmask 'net-wireless/gnome-bluetooth:2' in your /etc/portage/package.unmask somewhere, see https://gitlab.com/SarahMia/sarahmiaoverlay/-/issues/16 for more information and feel to post there if you need further help, I will keep on trying to find a proper solution in the meantime, when there is it should come with 10.8 as well.**
+**Note: mainline gentoo masked gnome-bluetooth:2, if you run into this where it says it is masked please unmask 'net-wireless/gnome-bluetooth:2' in your /etc/portage/package.unmask somewhere, see https://gitlab.com/SarahMia/sarahmiaoverlay/-/issues/16 for more information and feel to post there if you need further help.
+It is very unlikely I will find a solution for this till Oktober 1st.
+And I think I won't look for it either.
+This should be solved by itself after Oktober 1st.**

 ## Budgie Desktop: